makesign/makesign.github.io/MakeSign-Docs/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'MakeSign'
 date: 2018-11-28T15:14:39+10:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+MakeSign is a free and open source Digital Signage Solution created by the HTW-Berlin.